tinymce/tinymce-docs/getting-started/spell-checking-in-tinymce.md

 layout: default
 title: Spell Checking in TinyMCE
 description: Bring spell checking to your users.
+keywords: spellchecker, spelling, browser_spellcheck, gecko_spellcheck
 ---

-In the past TinyMCE relied on Google's spellcheck API, which has since been deprecated.
-As a result the [`spellchecker`](/plugins/spell-checker.md) plugin, which enabled native spell checking within TinyMCE, no longer works.
+No-one likes bad spelling and being able to help your users create error free content is important to the entire TinyMCE team.
+Which is why we have several options to help you bring spell checking capabilities to your users.

+## Browser-based spell checking

-However you do have options.
-The first is to utilize the browser's native spellcheck functionality by assigning the [`browser_spellcheck`](/editor-configuration-settings/spelling/#browser_spellcheck) configuration option the value of `true`.
-You *may* need to enable the [`contextmenu`](/plugins/context-menu/) plugin.
+The first option (and easiest to implement) is to utilize the browser's native spellcheck functionality by assigning the [`browser_spellcheck`](/editor-configuration-settings/spelling/#browser_spellcheck) configuration option the value of `true`.
+Depending on the right click / context behavior you want, you *may* need to enable the [`contextmenu`](/plugins/context-menu/) plugin.

 ```js
 tinymce.init({